After reading this article on eCommerce Insurance, you will be to take a stand – to decide if your Small Online Business an Insurance cover or not.

 Credit card theft has been a very big issue for most eCommerce that integrated an online payment system into their store.

-When a customer credit card information is stolen, the information gotten can easily be used to steal from the card owner’s account.
+When a customer’s credit card information is stolen, the information gotten can easily be used to steal from the card owner’s account.

-With the rate on internet fraudsters, one can not underestimate or guarantee certain rate of safety, and this is insurance comes to play.
+With the rate of internet fraudsters, one can not underestimate or guarantee a certain rate of safety, and this is insurance comes to play.

 An eCommerce may want to protect its customers by ensuring such risk.
 Therefore if such risk occurs, there will be an indemnity base of the policy.

 Every eCommerce setting has to protect its customer’s information.
 All customers’ details, which are entrusted to the online store, are meant to be a guided secret.

 If customer information gets exposed to the public by whatever means, such customers will surely sue the eCommerce business and demand compensation for damages caused.

 In this case, if the eCommerce had an insurance policy over such risk, the insurance company will stand in to pay for all damages.

 3. Insurance against hackers’ effect

 There are many black hat hackers everywhere.
 These people work day and night looking for porous eCommerce to hack in and steal valuable information, hijack the site or defraud them.